Skip to main content

 Non-degree postgraduate programmes

-Student performance during a programme in a higher education institution (HEI) is assessed by academic teachers through coursework, tests and oral and / or written examinations.
+During a programme in an HEI, academic teachers assess student performance through coursework, tests and oral and / or written examinations.

 To complete a programme, students are required to achieve the intended learning outcomes, earn at least 30 ECTS credits, and submit the final thesis or pass the final exam if it is included in the curriculum.

-• a first-cycle programme and a second-cycle programme jointly, with both programmes in the same area corresponding to the subject or the type of class to be taught;
+• a first-cycle (Bachelor’s degree) programme (ISCED 6) and a second-cycle (Master’s degree) programme (ISCED 7) jointly, with both programmes in the same area corresponding to the subject or the type of class to be taught;

 and